arturhayne/FlightService/README.md

 - [AirportAnnouncer](https://github.com/arturhayne/FlightService/blob/main/src/AirportAnnouncer.php): Domain interface that connects to an external announcer.
 We can use a message broker like RabitMQ, Kafka, or pubsub to delivery the message async.
 - [Flight Repository](https://github.com/arturhayne/FlightService/blob/main/src/FlightRepository.php): Persist flights.
 - [LocalDateTime](https://github.com/arturhayne/FlightService/blob/main/src/LocalDateTime.php): Data value object representing a local date time.
-In our scenario the flight time.
+In our scenario, the flight time.

 ## Concepts
  - Dependency inversion: Flight Service receives AirportAnnouncer and Flight Repository interfaces in its constructor.